serverpod/cli_tools/README_config.md

 In Dart, commands are often implemented using `Command` and `CommandRunner` from the `args` package.

-In order to use the config library with these, they need to be subclassed to modify the use of `ArgParser` and introduce `Configuration`.
+To use the config library with these, they need to be subclassed to modify the use of `ArgParser` and introduce `Configuration`.
 This has already been done for you, with the `BetterCommand` and `BetterCommandRunner` classes in the `better_command_runner` library in this package.